 Newton: Zuta, as we all know, is a son of a whore.

-- “Well Done Son” Guy: Subverted twice.
+"Well Done, Son!"
+Guy: Downplayed and occasionally subverted.
 ‘Amit tries to get his father’s approval due to a great part to the promotion his father put up for him.
 He also doesn’t seem to obsess to much about it, even threatening to leave his father’s company.
 It turns out Yaïr resents his son because he felt ‘Amit ‘stole’ his wife from him, tearing their marriage apart before her untimely death.
 Moti also has issues with his father, Reuven, who strongly disapproves of his son’s lifestyle, to the point Moti generally avoids his father when he comes to visit and his father doesn’t hesitate to call him a thief at one crucial point.
 Moti doesn’t want to live up to his father’s expectations, but rather to accept his way of life.